quan-nh/dapr-samples/3.grpc-app/README.md

 ## Step 3 - Run the App with Dapr

-1. Run app with Dapr: `dapr run --app-id mynode --app-port 3000 --port 3500 lein run`.
+1. Run app with Dapr: `dapr run --grpc-port 50001 --app-id mynode --app-port 3000 --port 3500 lein run`.
 This should output text that looks like the following, along with logs:

 ```
 Starting Dapr with id mynode on port 3500